The organs of Paris

 46 Rue Louis Blanc, 94140 Alfortville

-ORGANS OF PARIS © 2025 Vincent Hildebrandt ALL ORGANS
+ORGANS OF PARIS © 2026 Vincent Hildebrandt

-1892/1903 Although tghere are certain elelemnts pointing to Cavaillé- Coll in this organ, the organ itself is built by Charles Mutin in 1903.
+C3 1892/1903 Although there are certain elements pointing to Cavaillé- Coll in this organ, the organ itself is built by Charles Mutin in 1903.
 It was damaged in the fire of 1932.
 1984 A major restoration took place in 1984, supported by the Municipality of Alfortville and carried out by Bernard Dargassies.
 He made substantial changes to the pipework and added a chamade and a cornet positioned above the main organ.
 The casework, console, action, windchests, and blower remained largely original.
 2022–2025 Restoration by Jean-Christian Guerrier: return to the original condition.
 The pipework was fully restored, with all original pipes returned to their proper places.
 Missing elements were replaced with faithful copies.
 The two stops added during the last modification were removed and not reused.
 One particularly remarkable stop is the Clairon, which Mutin had not originally planned.
 The first two octaves speak at 4’, with the 8’ break already on C. Source: Technical Report on the Restoration Work of the Alfortville Organ – Manufacture d’Orgues Jean-Christian Guerrier (in French)